Awards & Recognition

 You can help prevent fractures by:

-Dignity Health - St. Rose Dominican provides care for hand, wrist, and elbow fractures and dislocations in Las Vegas and Henderson, NV.
+Dignity Health - St. Rose Dominican hospitals provides care for hand, wrist, and elbow fractures and dislocations in Las Vegas and Henderson, NV.